Culture of Ireland: Townlands, villages, parishes and counties

-The Normans replaced traditional clan land management (Brehon Law) with the manorial system of land tenure and social organisation.
+The Normans replaced traditional clan land management (under Brehon Law) with the manorial system of land tenure and social organisation.
 This led to the imposition of the village, parish and county over the native system of townlands.
 In general, a parish was a civil and religious unit with a manor, a village and a church at its centre.
 Each parish incorporated one or more existing townlands into its boundaries.
-With the gradual extension of English feudalism over the island, the Irish county structure came into existence and was completed in 1610.
+With the gradual extension of English feudalism over the island, the Irish county structure came into existence and was completed in 1605.
 These structures are still of vital importance in the daily life of Irish communities.
 Apart from the religious significance of the parish, most rural postal addresses consist of house and townland names.
 The village and parish are key focal points around which sporting rivalries and other forms of local identity are built and most people feel a strong sense of loyalty to their native county, a loyalty which also often has its clearest expression on the sports field.

-Land ownership and land hunger
+Land ownership and "land hunger"

-With the Tudor Elizabethan English conquest in the 16th-17th centuries, the Cromwellian conquest of Ireland, and the organized plantations of English Tudor, and later Scottish colonists, the Scottish confined to what's now mostly Northern Ireland, the patterns of land ownership in Ireland were altered greatly.
+With the Tudor Elizabethan English conquest in the 16th-17th centuries, the Cromwellian conquest of Ireland, and the organized plantations of English Tudor, and later Scottish, colonists, the Scottish confined to what's now mostly Northern Ireland, the patterns of land ownership in Ireland were altered greatly.
 The old order of transhumance and open range cattle breeding died out to be replaced by a structure of great landed estates, small tenant farmers with more or less precarious hold on their leases, and a mass of landless labourers.
 This situation continued up to the end of the 19th century, when the agitation of the Land League began to bring about land reform.
 In this process of reform, the former tenants and labourers became land owners, with the great estates being broken up into small- and medium-sized farms and smallholdings.
 The process continued well into the 20th century with the work of the Irish Land Commission.
 This contrasted with Britain, where many of the big estates were left intact.
 One consequence of this is the widely recognised cultural phenomenon of "land hunger" amongst the new class of Irish farmer.
 In general, this means that farming families will do almost anything to retain land ownership within the family unit, with the greatest ambition possible being the acquisition of additional land.
 Another is that hillwalkers in Ireland today are more constrained than their counterparts in Britain, as it is more difficult to agree rights of way with so many small farmers involved on a given route, rather than with just one landowner.